-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 1 medium red onion, halved and sliced

-- 1/2 cup red cooking wine
+- ½ cup red cooking wine

-- 1/2 cup no sodium vegetable broth
+- ½ cup Homemade vegetable broth

-- 1 1/2 tbsp chopped, fresh rosemary
+- 2 tablespoon chopped, fresh rosemary

 - 2 cups red grapes

-Preheat oven to 400 degrees F.
+- Preheat oven to 400 degrees F.

-Remove tempeh from packaging, and cut each block in half, to make square “steaks”.
+- Remove tempeh from packaging, and cut each block in half, to make square “steaks”.
 Place in a steamer basket, and steam the tempeh for 15 minutes.

-Remove onions from skillet.
+- Remove onions from skillet.
 Add a little more oil if needed.

-Garnish with fresh rosemary.
+- Garnish with fresh rosemary.

 Remember to always practice safe cooking and food handling procedures!